Upasana1110/user-organization-exercise/README.md

 ## Building and running

- - Execute the following from command line
+ Option 1)Execute the following from command line

 ```bash
 mvn clean install spring-boot:run
 ```
- - Execute the following from Intellij:
+ Option 2)Execute the following from Intellij:
  ```- Open an existing Maven project #
   - From the main menu, select File | Open.
   - In the dialog that opens, select the pom.xml file of the project you want to open.
 Click OK.